pierangeloc/programs-as-data/presentation/deckset.md

 }
 ```

-^ By adding this combinator and some constructors we can make the expression of an error condition much easier and constrained
+^ By adding this combinator and some constructors we can make the expression of an error condition much easier

 ---